16 Most HAUNTED Places In Michigan | Spooky Houses | Asylum | Abandoned Attractions To Scare Years off Your Life!

 There is a fence surrounding the abandoned zoo but you can still see the metal entrance gate, fencing for the animals and several odd thatched roofs that previously housed the inhabitants.

-There's definitely an eerie and scary feel about this abandoned zoo in Michigan.
+Chris and I definitely had an eerie and scary feeling about this abandoned zoo in Michigan.

 13700 13.25 Lane, Garden, Michigan